OpenDDS/OpenDDS/docs/multirepo.md

 `[domain/<NAME>]`.
 There may be any number of repository or domain sections within a single configuration file.

-Repository subsections require at least 2 key/value pairs to be specified within each subsection.
-The required keys to specify values for are `RepositoryIor` and `RepositoryKey`.
-The `RepositoryKey` values must be unique for each repository within the entire configuration file.
-They also must not be reused for a different repository through the use of the API.
+Repository subsections require one key/value pair to be specified within each subsection.
+The required key to specify a value for is `RepositoryIor`.

 Optional key/value pairs that may be specified in a repository subsection are the `DCPSBitTransportIPAddress` and `DCPSBitTransportPort` keys.
 These are